mdn/content/files/en-us/learn/css/first_steps/getting_started/index.md

 ## Adding a class

 So far, we have styled elements based on their HTML element names.
-The CSS styles all elements of that type in your document.
-Often, you want to select a subset of the elements without changing the others.
+This works as long as you want all of the elements of that type in your document to look the same.
+When this isn't what you want, you will need to find a way to select a subset of the elements without changing the others.

 The most common way to do this is to add a class to your HTML element and target that class.